Apros7/GrammatikTAK/FineTuneModels/README.md

   - guess "infinitiv" if "at" right before.
 - Hard coded improved accuracy with ~.3%.
 Ideally these should be deleted for later models.
 - SimpleNN in pytorch: can't seem to get above 97.5%
+- Model 11 had all data manually cleaned before testing, hence the same dataset size as model 10, but better performance.

 ## Road to 99% Comma Model
 - Multiple epochs?